Venkatesh-Bharath/Java-Full-Stack-interview-questions-3-years-experience/Synechron/Synechron.md

-Based on the provided code snippets, I'll address the following project-related questions:

 ### 1. **Can you give a brief introduction about yourself, focusing on your recent projects and the technologies you’ve worked with?**